medheerajput/mariyano-fantasy-cricket-backend/README.md

 4. Then Run - "npm start"
 5. Open chrome browser and go on "http://localhost:5000/api-docs/"  //Used swagger for api's documentation.
-6. Now you can test all api's on browser, i used swagger for api documentation on the other side, you can use postmen for api testing.
+6. Now you can test all api's on browser, i used swagger for api documentation
+7. or you can use postmen for api testing.
 ******************************************